 This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.

-After reading “Alphabreaths: The ABC’s of Mindful Breathing” we decided to create some bubble process art!
+After reading “Alphabreaths: The ABC’s of Mindful Breathing” we decided to create some literacy fun bubble art!
 We made bubble print letter cards using tape resist art, wrote letters in bubbles, and practiced mindful breathing.
-I’m excited to walk you through how we made this incredible bubble process art, so let’s get started…
+I’m excited to walk you through how we made this incredible literacy fun bubble art, so let’s get started…

 Summary of “Alphabreath: The ABC’s of Mindful Breathing”